 We've brought this one in special for the holidays!

-The unassuming tea drinker may not notice what makes this tea so special and expensive, but if approached properly, it is one of the best teas money can by.
-First, think about the aroma -- floral and fresh and vanilla.
-Then think about the mouthfeel -- creamy, buttery, thick.
-Then think about the flavor -- brown sugar and flowery.
-And yet, it is all in a modest, not-in-your-face presentation -- it is a secret treasure to unlock for the tea drinker who purposely seeks it.
+The unassuming tea drinker may not notice what makes this tea so special and expensive, but if approached properly, it is one of the best teas money can buy.
+You want to have no distractions around you.
+Drink it in silence.
+Make sure your water isn't hotter than 185 degrees so that you don't scald it.
+Breathe in the aroma -- floral and fresh and spring-like.
+Then think about the mouthfeel -- creamy, buttery.
+Then think about the flavor -- brown sugar, floral, cream.
+When you think about pulling a leaf off of a bush and putting hot water over it and drinking the water, it's amazing how much flavor that water has.
+And what emotions it pours into you.
+Relaxation.
+Ambition.
+Inspiration.
+It is a secret treasure to unlock for the tea drinker who purposely seeks it.

 The tea is a stem with a bud and leaves which unfold when steeped during successive infusions.